crisperdue/prooftoys-site/content/inference.md

 title: "Reasoning"
 menu: menu-inference.md
 description: >
-  Reason logically like an expert with Prooftoys simple and powerful techniques.
+  The nuts and bolts of the exceptionally simple and easy Prooftoys system for deductive reasoning.
 ---

 # Principles of reasoning in Prooftoys